Akbarsait/powertools-data/azure/azure-fundamentals-notes.md

 ### Managing and Deploying Resources

 - Azure Portal
-- Azure Cloud Shell: Interactive shell can be from any modern web browser.
+- Azure Cloud Shell: Interactive shell can be accessed from any modern web browser.
 Bash or Powersheel options.

 - Azure CLI: It's cross-platform can be used in Mac, Linux and Windows.
   - Azure Powershell modules on any OS for managing Azure resources.